-Just like their self-published counterparts, a traditional published author has much to do besides writing
+Just like their self-published counterparts, a traditionally published author has much to do besides writing

-Last week I pointed out that self-published authors need to be entrepreneurs and listed what that entailed.
-The reality is that a traditional published author needs to adopt this same mindset, being entrepreneurial as well.
+In the last post, I pointed out that self-published authors need to be entrepreneurs and listed what that entailed.
+The reality is that a traditionally published author needs to adopt this same mindset, being entrepreneurial as well.

 A given requirement is writing a great book.